-In addition to the intra-case features already present in the log, we perform some basic feature engineering.
-Specifically, from timestamps we extract time-related features such as month of the year, day of the week, hour of the day and also duration since the beginning of the case.
-Also, we consider the relative time between activities, calculated as the time elapsed between the timestamp of one event and the event's timestamp that happened one step before.
-Additionally, we extract one inter-case feature which is the number of active cases.
-These features were included as we believe them to be potential confounders, influencing the both cycle time and the proposed treatments.
-We also include the start time of each case relative to the beginning of the process (start time of the first case).
-This was done to capture any potential confounding effects produced by concept drift.
+First, we pre-process the log to remove incomplete cases.
+We then repair missing attribute values.
+For a numeric attribute, we set missing values to the median value of that attribute.
+For a categorical attribute, we set missing values to the most observed value for that attribute (the mode).

-\subsubsection{K-Prefix Extraction}
+\subsubsection{k-Prefix Extraction}

 To construct feature vectors, we select a single prefix of length $k$ from each case.
 In cases where the treatment assignment is present in the data, $k$ is the length of the prefix before the actual treatment time.
 For instance, given a trace $\sigma = \langle e_1,\ldots,e_{n} \rangle$, suppose that $e_{k+1}$ indicates the treatment event where $k+1 \leq n$.
 In this case, the selected prefix is $\langle e_1,\ldots,e_{k} \rangle$.
-This means that for every case, $k$ can be different, as the treatment can occur at various points in different traces.
-In cases where the treatment did not occur (for example, when an activity is skipped), we estimate the decision to treat time by randomly drawing from the histogram of distributions of prefix lengths when the treatment is present.
+Thus, $k$ can be different for different cases.
+In cases where the treatment did not occur, we estimate the treatment point by randomly drawing from the distribution of prefix lengths when the treatment is present.